galacticcouncil/Basilisk-node/pallets/auctions/README.md

 auction types.
 All auction types must implement bid() and close() functions at their interface.

 The auction types share the same store called Auctions.
-Auction types are represented in a struct which holds two other structs with general_data (eg auction name, start, end) and specific_data for the given auction type.
+Auction types are represented in a struct which holds two other structs with general_data (e.g. auction name, start, end) and specific_data for the given auction type.
 Besides Auctions, there are are two other stores: NextAuctionId and AuctionOwnerById.

 ## Dispatchable Functions